 For Company: For Consultant :

-Syndicated Patent Acquisitions Corp. _________________
+Syndicated Patent Acquisitions Corp.
+Satish Kumar Rana

-1 Market St. Spear Tower, 35th Floor _________________
+1 Market St. Spear Tower, 35th Floor 155, Old Gupta Colony,

 San Francisco, CA 94105 U.S.A.
-India
+New Delhi - 110009 India

 8.2 Entire Agreement

 This Agreement supersedes any and all other agreements, either oral or in writing, between the parties with respect to the contractual relationship between Consultant and Company, and contains all of the covenants and agreements between the parties with respect to that subject matter in any manner whatsoever.
 Each party to this Agreement acknowledges that no representations, inducements, promises, or agreements, orally or otherwise, have been made by any party, or anyone acting on behalf of any party, which are not embodied herein, and that no other agreement, statement, or promise not contained in this Agreement shall be valid or binding.
 Any modification of this Agreement will be effective only if it is in writing signed by the party to be charged.